sjentsch/lsjDocs/Ch16/Ch16_Bayes.rst

    -- `David Hume <https://en.wikiquote.org/wiki/David_Hume>`__

-The ideas I’ve presented to you in this book describe inferential statistics from the frequentist perspective.
-I’m not alone in doing this.
+The ideas I have presented to you in this book describe inferential statistics from the frequentist perspective.
+I am not alone in doing this.
 In fact, almost every textbook given to undergraduate psychology students presents the opinions of the frequentist statistician as *the* theory of inferential statistics, the one true way to do things.
 I have